 - Remove from the oven and let cool for about 5 minutes.

-- Invert on a tea towel which has been sprinkled with icing sugar.
+- Invert on a tea towel that has been sprinkled with icing sugar.

 - Peel off the parchment paper.